-This slot contains the current transformer measuring inputs for the neutral side of the differential protection.
+This slot contains the current transformer measuring inputs for the winding side 1 (W1) of the transformer.
 Depending on the order code, this might be a standard current measuring card or a sensitive ground current measuring card.

 - (TI-4 X3): Standard ground current measuring card. - (TIS-4 X3): Sensitive Ground current measuring card.
 The Technical data of the sensitive ground measuring input deviate are different to the Technical Data of the phase current measuring inputs.
 Please refer to the Technical Data.